Feelings. Yuck. Murky things that make us feel really uncomfortable.

 Emotions are a vital part of our experience and they clamour for our attention.

 Most people with overeating issues suffer from a lack of emotional language and, like any language, it takes time to learn.
 So please be patient with yourself.
 You don’t have to be perfect and you don’t have to get it “right”.
 Don’t let this be another thing you beat yourself up about.
 Above all, don’t judge your feelings.
-My clients will often say “it’s ridiculous that I feel like this” or “I shouldn’t feel this way”.
-If you dismiss your feelings you terminate the connection to them.
+We often say “it’s ridiculous I feel like this” or “I shouldn’t feel this way”.
+But if you dismiss your feelings you terminate the connection to them.

 And you need that connection, because using food to regulate your feelings may work in the short term but it really doesn’t work in the long term.